in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ```

-### Common features of DBC, Spring JDBC and myBatis
+### Common features of JDBC, Spring JDBC and myBatis
 - JDBC, Spring JDBC and myBatis involve writing queries.
 - In big application, queries can become complex.
 Especially when we retrieve data from multiple tables.
 - This creates a problem whenever there are changes in the structure of the database.